Refugee: History

 The idea that a person who sought sanctuary in a holy place could not be harmed without inviting divine retribution was familiar to the ancient Greeks and ancient Egyptians.
 However, the right to seek asylum in a church or other holy place was first codified in law by King Æthelberht of Kent in about AD 600.
 Similar laws were implemented throughout Europe in the Middle Ages.
 The related concept of political exile also has a long history: Ovid was sent to Tomis; Voltaire was sent to England.
 By the 1648 Peace of Westphalia, nations recognized each other's sovereignty.
 However, it was not until the advent of romantic nationalism in late 18th-century Europe that nationalism gained sufficient prevalence for the phrase country of nationality to become practically meaningful, and for border crossing to require that people provide identification.

 The term "refugee" sometimes applies to people who might fit the definition outlined by the 1951 Convention, were it applied retroactively.
 There are many candidates.
 For example, after the Edict of Fontainebleau in 1685 outlawed Protestantism in France, hundreds of thousands of Huguenots fled to England, the Netherlands, Switzerland, South Africa, Germany and Prussia.
 The repeated waves of pogroms that swept Eastern Europe in the 19th and early 20th centuries prompted mass Jewish emigration (more than 2 million Russian Jews emigrated in the period 1881–1920).
-Beginning in the 19th century, Muslim people emigrated to Turkey from Europe.
+Between the Crimean War of 1853–56 and World War I, at least 2.5 million Muslims arrived in the Ottoman Empire as refugees, primarily from Russia and the Balkans.
 The Balkan Wars of 1912–1913 caused 800,000 people to leave their homes.
 Various groups of people were officially designated refugees beginning in World War I. However, when the First World War began, there were no rules in international law specifically dealing with the situation of refugees.